codio-content/Javascript_Maze-Programs_and_agorithms/.guides/content/Better-tea-making-e81a.md

 A flow-chart is a graphical way of showing the steps of the algorithm.
 |||

-Here are the steps that are represented in the flow-chart.
-Notice how the steps are much clearer, especially as we have some decisions in there that mean the sequence of steps is no longer a straight line.
+Notice how the steps are much clearer, especially as we have introduced some choices in decision making which mean that the sequence of steps is no longer a straight line.
 We'll talk about this on the next page.

-1. Switch on the kettle
+1. Switch on the kettle.
-1. Get a clean cup
+1. Get a clean cup.
-1. Put a tea bag into the cup
+1. Put a tea bag into the cup.
 1. Do you take sugar?
-If so, add it, otherwise skip to the next step
+Yes - add it.
+No - skip to the next step.
 1. Has the kettle boiled?
-If not, then wait, otherwise add the water.
+No - wait and do something like Snapchatting a friend.
+Yes - add the boiling water.
 1. Let the tea brew.
-1. Remove the tea bag an throw away.
+1. Remove the tea bag and throw away.
 1. Do you take milk?
-If so, add milk otherwise drink it.
+Yes - add milk.
+No - drink your tea, which is now ready.